skx/cpmulator/README.md

 A>
 ```

-You can terminate the CCP by pressing Ctrl-C, or typing `EXIT`.
+You can terminate the CCP by typing `EXIT`.
 The following built-in commands are available:

 <details>
 <summary>Show the built-in commands of the default CCP:</summary>